NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 The value of ``--min_triangulation_angle`` filters out rays with a very small angle of convergence.
-That usually makes the geometry more stable, but if the surface is far from the sensor, and there is not enough perspetive difference between images, it may eliminate too many features.
+That usually makes the geometry more stable, but if the surface is far from the sensor, and there is not enough perspective difference between images, it may eliminate too many features.
 The ``--max_reprojection_error`` option may eliminate features as well.